rcbensley/brimming/README.md

 * connections, limit how many connections are opened to MariaDB.
 * skip-drop, do not drop any pre-existing tables.
 * skip-count, do not run a `count(*)` on each loaded table at the end of a run.
+* skip-load, do not create any tables or insert any rows, useful for cleaning up residual tables.

 ## Data